Final Examination Procedures

 schedule, which includes the date, time, and location of the examinations, in order to achieve

-- a.
-Maintain schedules that are as free from direct examination conflicts as possible.
+- Maintain schedules that are as free from direct examination conflicts as possible.

-- b.
-Reserve classrooms and auditoria for the examinations.
+- Reserve classrooms and auditoria for the examinations.

 No student is allowed to enter the examination venue more than 30 minutes after the examination begins or leave before the first 30 minutes of the examination have elapsed.